SeUniVr/RestLeague/README.md

 1. **Fault Detection:** The total number of *unique* `5XX` responses obtained by the tool
 2. **Operation Coverage:** The extent of API endpoints succesfully tested (obtaining a `2XX` response)
-3. **Code Coverage:** The extend of API code effectively explored during testing (measuread in terms of methods, statements, and branches covered)
+3. **Code Coverage:** The extent of API code effectively explored during testing (measuread in terms of methods, statements, and branches covered)
 4. **Testing Efficiency:** The time taken and the number of requests needed to achieve the fault and coverage results

 The final score will be a weighted aggregate of these metrics.
-Testing metrics will be collected by using the [RESTats](https://github.com/SeUniVr/restats) tool.
+Testing metrics will be collected by using the [Restats](https://github.com/SeUniVr/restats) tool.

 ## 💡 How to Participate

-1. **Register:** Fill out the [**Registration Form**](https://www.google.com) to officially enter your tool
+1. **Register:** Fill out the [**Registration Form**](https://forms.gle/4xmnyoocoD7SGwQ89) to officially enter your tool
 2. **Prepare:** Ensure your tool meets all requirements and is ready for deployment
 3. **Submit:** Provide access to your tool, along with detailed setup and execution instructions
+4. **Document:** Submit a short report (max 2 pages) documenting how the tool works

 > **Sandboxed Execution:** All submitted tools will be run in a secure, isolated, and controlled environment by REST League organizers.
-Details of the machine running the experiments will be provided upon registration.
+Details of the machine running the experiments will be provided after registration.

 ### 🗓️ Competition Timeline